dodaucy/twitch-mod-activity-tracker/README.md

 A discord bot that can show the activity of twitch moderators in a specific channel.

+## ⚠️ WARNING ⚠️

+The project contains bugs and work is currently suspended!

 ## Create and invite a bot

 1. Go to the [discord developer portal](https://discord.com/developers/applications "discord developer portal").